COVID-19 and children’s digital privacy

 Impact on children

 Children’s data are being collected in the COVID-19 surveillance sweep.
 UNICEF is already concerned about the need to protect children’s digital footprints, and in this time of unusually high internet usage and heightened surveillance, such worries are amplified.
 Children are a particularly vulnerable category of data subjects and extra care with their data is demanded.
 The UNICEF Responsible Data for Children initiative highlights that if children’s data can lead to individual identification, they can be placed at physical risk or risk of stigmatization.
-For example, a peer could easily identify this 12-year-old boy based on his neighbourhood, school, and recent movement information.
-In Hong Kong, a 13-year-old girl wearing a quarantine monitoring bracelet was seen dining at a restaurant.
-She was followed, filmed and ultimately shamed online.
-Beyond cases such as these, little to nothing is known about the impact current health surveillance measures are having on children.
+For example, in Hong Kong a 13-year-old girl wearing a quarantine monitoring bracelet was seen dining at a restaurant, then followed, filmed and ultimately shamed online.
+Beyond cases such as this, little to nothing is known about the impact current health surveillance measures are having on children.
 Until we understand how children’s data is captured, categorized and reported, we will be unable to measure the actual impact.

 One explanation for such lack of information is that the many stakeholders involved in the data collection value chain, such as software developers, mobile network operators, government officials and data analysts, are normally not trained in children’s rights, or do not prioritize children’s interests.
 Often they do not design for or implement the additional protections required for children and their data.